greg-hutchinson/agile/product-owner/PITCHME.md

 ---
 ## Product Owner Responsibilities
-- Sets the Vision for the Product
+- Sets the vision for the product
 - Refinement
-- Planning
+- Plans
-- Maintain the Product Backlog
+- Maintains the product backlog